drbarq/llama3_on_ec2/readme.md

 - Setting up the environment (installing dependencies, setting up Ollama).
 - Running the LLaMA 3.1 8B model.

-The instance will automatically terminate when the script is closed using a signal (e.g., pressing Ctrl+C).
+The instance will automatically terminate when the script is closed using a signal (e.g., pressing Ctrl+C) or after one hour.

 ### main8b-instruct-fp16.py

 This script follows similar steps as `main8b.py` but is specifically tailored for running the LLaMA 3.1 8B Instruct model with FP16 precision.

-The instance will automatically terminate when the script is closed using a signal (e.g., pressing Ctrl+C).
+The instance will automatically terminate when the script is closed using a signal (e.g., pressing Ctrl+C) or after one hour.

 ## Usage